 At its meeting of 26th September 2016, Finance and Democracy Committee received an update report on progress in delivery of the Accommodation Project.
-The Committee approved continuation of the works into Phase 6 (Council chamber, lobby and basement) (1st of 7 floor οf Town and part Phase the Hall refurbishment/redecoration/services upgrade including lighting) subject to approval by Council of the necessary funding.
+The Committee approved continuation of the works into Phase 6 (Council chamber, lobby and basement) and part of Phase 7 (1st floor of the Town Hall - internal refurbishment/redecoration/services upgrade including lighting) subject to approval by Council of the necessary funding.
 The additional funding in the total sum of £518k, was to be met partly from the release of a number of earmarked reserves as detailed within the report, with the balance of £151k being met from General Fund Reserves in 2016/17.